KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/09-exile-wandering-hero.md

 **Core Glyphic Sequence:**
 `◎ → ⟜ → ∿ → ⚖ → 🞇`
-*(From coherence, a synectic pivot initiates spiral motion into a liminal field, culminating in rightful return or renewed foundation.)*
+*(From Coherence, a Synectic Pivot initiates Spiral Motion into a Liminal Field, culminating in Rightful Return or Renewed Foundation.)*

 ---